 Move the vehicle to the side of the road, if possible, and turn on your hazard lights to alert other drivers.
 Setting up reflective triangles or flares can further improve visibility, especially at night or in low-visibility conditions.

-Next, contact your roadside assistance provider or insurance company if you have coverage that includes towing services.
-They can guide you to an approved provider and may even dispatch a towing service on your behalf.
+Contact your roadside assistance provider or insurance company if you have coverage that includes towing services.
+They can guide you to an approved provider and may even dispatch a towing service on your behalf, often at pre-negotiated rates for 10-mile tows.

 If you don’t have roadside assistance, use tools like Google Maps or Yelp to search for nearby towing companies.
-Look for businesses with positive reviews and transparent pricing.
+Look for businesses with positive reviews and transparent pricing for 10-mile tows.

-For future emergencies, it’s helpful to maintain a list of reputable local towing companies.
+For future emergencies, maintain a list of reputable local towing companies.
 Include their contact information in your phone or glove compartment, along with details about your roadside assistance membership or insurance policy.

 Being prepared can save time and reduce the likelihood of overpaying for towing services.